wyzxxywl/Personal-website/content/publication/provider-platform/index.md

 ---
-title: 'Bridging the Skills Gap: Evaluating an AI-Assisted Provider Platform to Support Care Providers with Empathetic Delivery of Protocolized Therapy.'
+title: 'Bridging the Skills Gap: Evaluating an AI-Assisted Provider Platform to Support Care Providers with Empathetic Delivery of Protocolized Therapy'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here